 Moving the mouse button around on the graph will place the crosshair cursor on the nearest point on the graph.

-When clicking on the point with right mouse button, you are able to add a marker in X or Y direction.
+When clicking on the point with right mouse button, you are able to add markers.
 In the exampe below, the channel assigne to 3D graph is Order waterfall from Order tracking math.
 The channel in X direction are Orders and channel in Y axis is Speed.
 The name of Axis X and Axis Y is read from the channel name.
 All the cursors can be removed with right mouse click and select Remove marker.

 When the cursor is added you will see a plane, indicating a “Orders cut”.
 The marker “Order cut” creates a channel that can be displayed on a 2D graph.